-The project is located on the Connecticut River and the Holyoke Canal System (a man-made structure constructed for the purpose of power generation).
-It consists of three levels, referred to as First, Second, and Third Level Canals.
+The Open Square project is located on the Connecticut River and the Holyoke Canal System, a man-made structure constructed for the purpose of power generation.
+The canal system consists of three levels, referred to as First, Second, and Third Level Canals.

 |Project Name||Open Square|

 |LIHI Certificate Term

 ||December 5, 2016 – December 5, 2026|

 |Owner||Open Square Properties, LLC|

 |Location||Located on the Connecticut River and the Holyoke Canal System.|

 The system is tiered with the first canal at the highest elevation and each subsequent canal at a lower elevation.
 A series of subsurface sluiceways extend between each of the canals.
 Many of the sluiceways contain rotating turbines that generate power.
 The sluiceways and canals are not considered to be navigable waterways under the Clean Water Act.